 Dr. Maria Armoudian

-Sam is a master’s graduate in political studies from the University of Auckland.
-Alongside the Project for Media in the Public Interest, Sam is a journalist and broadcaster at 95bFM radio and runs a music blog Nowhere Bros.
+Sam Smith is a master’s graduate in political studies from the University of Auckland.
+Alongside the Project for Public Interest Media, Sam is a freelance music journalist and broadcaster at 95bFM radio.
+He also runs a music blog Nowhere Bros.